Philip Gunn is officially running for governor.

 What to watch next

-• Whether his record-first pitch creates a lane distinct from Gipson and any future entrants.
+- Whether his record-first pitch creates a lane distinct from Gipson and any future entrants who may sell temperament, outsider branding, or executive résumé instead.

 What this means for the governor race

-The practical takeaway is simple: Gunn is now part of the real declared field, not just the serious-maybe tier.
-That sharpens the site’s overall race framing, makes the Republican primary look more concrete, and raises the value of tracking endorsements, finance, and message differentiation from here.
+The practical takeaway is simple: Gunn is now part of the real declared field, not just the serious-maybe tier, and his first week of post-launch coverage gives the race a more concrete contrast line.
+That sharpens the site’s overall framing, makes the Republican primary look more defined, and raises the value of tracking endorsements, finance, and message differentiation from here.

 If you only needed the clean answer, this page is now that answer.
 If you need the bigger picture, go next to the state-of-the-race briefing, the FAQ, and the full Philip Gunn profile.